Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part I — “Voldemort: What a Cunt He Was”

 Seriously, what’s with movies that open up with people that have known each other for DECADES addressing each other by name several times and then never doing it again?
 I almost never call people by name.
 They might as well have just stuck big [HELLO MY NAME IS _______] name tags on their robes.

 That’s one of my biggest pet peeves.
-“You know, Allison, my wife…” Motherfucker, you’re talking to YOUR FATHER!
-And it’s the kind of shit where, when you’re tuned into it, you hear it and it sounds SO out of place.
+Guy says, “You know, Allison, my wife…” Meanwhile he’s talking to HIS FATHER!
+And it’s the kind of thing where, when you’re tuned into it, you can’t help but hear it.
 You’ll notice them doing it at the worst spots.
-It’s one of my great missions in life — to point that shit out at every opportunity, just in the hopes that people catch on and don’t fucking do it anymore.
+I am cursed with the ability to not only hear it, but have it amplified, to the point where it temporarily takes me out of the movie.
+It’s one of my great missions in life — to point it out at every opportunity, just in the hopes that people catch on and don’t fucking do it anymore.

 Apparently there’s a boy involved.
 (Not that we don’t already know who it is and what’s going on, it’s just – for someone who doesn’t know anything about the franchise, going into this movie cold — what are they thinking right now?)

-Also, his hat – Ali Baba, Russian General or Hershey Kiss?
-What say you, Internet?
+Also, his hat – Ali Baba, Russian ushanka or Hershey’s Kiss?

-Ah, there we go – a flash of light.
-(Seriously, they spent NO time in planning this scene.
-This looks like a fucking Wishbone episode.)
+Seriously, they spent NO time in planning this scene.
+This looks like a fucking Wishbone episode.

-Richard Harris’s hair looks like something you buy at Party City for Halloween.
+Richard Harris’s hair seriously looks like something you buy at Party City.

 I never questioned Gambon’s Dumbledore hair, because it had waviness to it and felt like it was legitimately part of him.
 This looks like what a fourth grader wears when playing Rip Van Winkle.